 - NPS park entrance fee - $15

-- Optional post-trip dinner in Flagstaff on April 19 at the historic Colton House ($35)
+- Optional post-trip dinner in Flagstaff the last night of the trip at the historic Colton House ($35)

 Families are welcome, but the minimum age is 12.